markevans/dragonfly/_posts/0000-02-05-generators.md

 {% endhighlight %}

 ## ImageMagick

 The ImageMagick plugin adds a few generators - see [the doc]({{ site.baseurl }}{% post_url 0000-01-05-imagemagick %}) for more details.

+If you're defining a new generator you can make use of the `generate` command in `Dragonfly::ImageMagick::Commands`, e.g.

+{% highlight ruby %}
+include Dragonfly::ImageMagick::Commands

+processor :fancy do |content|
+  generate(content, '-size 100x100 gradient:blue', 'jpg')
+end
+{% endhighlight %}

+which corresponds to the command-line

+    convert -size 100x100 gradient:blue <path>

+where path has extension 'jpg' (optional argument).